edgexfoundry/edgex-docs/docs_src/design/Process.md

-# Requirements and Design Process
+# Process
+This document describes the EdgeX use case driven approach to requirements engineering and design.

 Approved by consent of the TSC *TBD*

 Supersedes the processes documented on the [EdgeX Wiki](https://wiki.edgexfoundry.org/pages/viewpage.action?pageId=73663048)

 ## Use Case Driven Approach to Requirements and Design